Code-4-Community/learning-resources/docs/lesson-plans/week-1.md

 Examples:
 ```
-# Go to your desktop
+# Go to the directory named desktop
 cd Desktop

-# Go to back to your home directory (the one where all your stuff is)
+# Go to back up a directory
 cd ..

 # Go up multiple directories
 cd ../../../

-# Go back to your home directory
+# Go back to your home directory (the one where all your stuff is, where your terminal starts)
 cd ~/

 # Go to the root directory (the parent directory of all parent directories)